Even in Sedona, Arizona, where gorgeous views are the norm, there are a few standouts. Devil’s Bridge is one of those exceptional spots.

 Planning your trip for the middle of the week could also help.
 But remember that although weekends are the most crowded, other days can be busy as well.
 When I went on a Friday morning in early November, I was surprised to find cars already lining the entrance road and no spaces left in the lot.

 The trail’s main parking lot at the Dry Creek Vista Trailhead is fairly large, but it fills up fast.
 When that happens, people park along Dry Creek Road and walk to the trailhead.
+The Mescal Trailhead was added to help alleviate that situation, and the shuttle is another option.
 Parking on the road will add to your overall mileage, but it is an option if you have your heart set on hiking Devil’s Bridge.

 Note that there are pit-toilet restrooms at the Dry Creek Vista Trailhead lot, but none at Devil’s Bridge itself.